pachyderm/docs/content/latest/deploy-manage/deploy/aws-secret-manager.md

 ## 8. Update Your Secrets In MLDM Values.YAML

-Finally, using the `secretName`(s) of your SecretProviderClass above, update Pachyderm's values.YAML with the list of secrets you will be needing.
+Finally, using the `secretName`(s) of your SecretProviderClass above, update MLDM's values.YAML with the list of secrets you will be needing.

 Choose the ones that apply to your use case.